raymonable/protosync/README.md

-# protosync
-A Roblox Studio plugin to assist with large scripts in Void Script Builder.
 <h1 align="center">
   ProtoSYNC
 </h1>
 <h3 align="center"> Large amounts of code?
 No problem. </h3>

 ### Introduction
+Designed for Void Script Builder,
 ProtoSYNC allows you to transport large amounts of lua to a secret server to get around the pesky character limit supplied by Roblox's Textbox solution.

 ### Requirements